gselzer/gselzer.github.io/content/blog/writing-this-blog.md

 ## Tech Stack

-The first tool I tried was [Astro](https://astro.build/), and it worked well enough that I stopped looking for alternatives.
+The first tool I tried was [Astro](https://astro.build/), and it seemed to align well enough with my needs so I went ahead with it.
 Simple deploys and minimal JavaScript fit my skillset and the scope of this site.

 My one lingering concern after the docs was deployment.
 Astro's guides push the [Netlify](https://www.netlify.com/) deployment platform, but I did not want another account, an ugly default URL, or a paid tier just to rename it.
-I wanted to stay on GitHub Pages, and thankfully Astro ships [built-in support](https://docs.astro.build/en/guides/deploy/github/) for that path.
+I wanted to stay on GitHub Pages, and thankfully Astro has [built-in support](https://docs.astro.build/en/guides/deploy/github/) for that path.

 The deployment flow is simple: push to `master`, and GitHub Actions rebuilds the site and deploys the `dist/` folder.
 No servers, no databases, no configuration drift.